Commercial battery storage · Vietnam

 BESS for data centres

 Circular 60/2025 (issued 2 December 2025; MOIT guidance 13 February 2026) added roughly 50% to third-party data-centre power bills.
-On commercial tariff with 24/7 baseload, BESS peak-shaving across the new 5-hour continuous evening peak (17:30–22:30 Mon–Sat under Decision 963) is the fastest way to claw that back — every cycle dispatched against a flat baseload, every hour of the wider window earning at the 3.1× spread.
+On commercial tariff with 24/7 baseload, BESS peak-shaving across the new 5-hour continuous evening peak (17:30–22:30 Mon–Sat under Decision 963 once it takes effect) will be the fastest way to claw that back — every cycle dispatched against a flat baseload, every hour of the wider window earning at the 3.1× spread.

 Circular 60/2025/TT-BCT · issued 2 December 2025 · TOU windows under Decision 963/QĐ-BCT